-Assess for hypersensitivity to the drug, CV disease, left ventricular outflow obstruction, hereditary degenerative retinal disorders, anatomical deformation of the penis, conditions that predispose to priapism, potential underlying causes of ED, renal/hepatic impairment, any other conditions where treatment is contraindicated/cautioned, and possible drug interactions.
+Assess for hypersensitivity to the drug, CV disease, left ventricular outflow obstruction, anatomical deformation of the penis, conditions that predispose to priapism, potential underlying causes of ED, risk for NAION, renal/hepatic impairment, any other conditions where treatment is contraindicated/cautioned, and possible drug interactions.
 Obtain baseline BP.

-Monitor for hypersensitivity reactions, priapism, changes in vision/hearing, and other adverse reactions.
+Monitor for hypersensitivity reactions, CV risk, priapism, changes in vision/hearing, and other adverse reactions.

-Instruct to take ud and that sexual stimulation is required for an erection to occur.
+Instruct to take ud and explain that sexual stimulation is required for an erection to occur.
 Inform about the contraindication of avanafil with regular and/or intermittent use of organic nitrates; instruct patients who experience anginal chest pain after taking medication to seek immediate medical attention.
 Inform patients with preexisting CV risk factors of the potential cardiac risk of sexual activity; advise patients who experience symptoms upon initiation of sexual activity to refrain from further sexual activity and seek immediate medical attention.
 Advise to contact prescribing physician if new medications that may interact with therapy are prescribed by another healthcare provider.
 Instruct to seek emergency medical attention if erection persists >4 hrs; inform that priapism, if not treated promptly, may result in irreversible erectile tissue damage.
-Instruct to d/c and seek medical attention in the event of sudden loss of vision in 1 or both eyes or if a sudden decrease or loss of hearing that may be accompanied by tinnitus and dizziness occurs.
+Inform of the increased risk of NAION with history of NAION in 1 eye and in patients with a "crowded" optic disc.
+Instruct to d/c and seek medical attention in the event of sudden loss of vision in 1 or both eyes, or if a sudden decrease or loss of hearing that may be accompanied by tinnitus and dizziness occurs.
 Inform that substantial alcohol consumption (eg, >3 units) in combination with medication may increase the potential for orthostatic signs/symptoms.
 Inform that drug does not protect against sexually transmitted diseases (STDs); counsel about protective measures necessary to guard against STDs, including HIV.